cdelorme/jslideshow/readme.md

 What it offers:

+- faded transitions
 - asynchronous image preloading
-- faded transitions
+- pauses automatically when window is inactive
 - optional built-in controls /w easy to connect control methods for a custom interface

 Added benefits:

+- less than 200 lines of uncompressed javascript
 - uses a modern immediate-rendering approach reducing the amount of code and improving the experience
-- less than 200 lines of uncompressed javascript

 ## Usage